Capnocytophaga: Bacteriological isolation and identification

-Capnocytophaga spp. are fusiform Gram-negative bacilli, and are part of the oral commensal flora.
+Capnocytophaga spp. are fusiform Gram-negative bacilli, and they are part of the oral commensal flora.

-Microscopic observation revealed a high degree of polymorphism, with a variation in the size and appearance depending on the strain and culture conditions.
+Microscopic observation revealed a high degree of polymorphism with a variation in the size and appearance depending on the strain and culture conditions.
 This polymorphism is also reflected in the observation of colonies (orange-pigmented colonies, spreading on agar, etc.).
 Capnocytophaga spp. are capnophilic bacteria; they can live only in environments where the concentration of carbon dioxide is greater than that of the atmosphere (at least 5% CO2).
 They can also grow anaerobically.
 They require enriched media, type blood agar, incubated at 37 °C. The isolation of strains of Capnocytophaga from polymicrobial samples is also possible on selective media containing antibiotics.

 The identification is carried out through various biochemical tests, used for the identification of Gram-negative bacterial species, and rapid determination of enzymatic reactions.
 The diagnosis is delayed because of the slow and difficult growth of Capnocytophaga (48 to 72 hours).
 The molecular techniques (16S rDNA PCR and sequencing), and mass spectrometry appear as attractive methods for reliable identification to the genus.
 The identification at the species level remains difficult when a single method is used.